Invesco Senior Income Trust (VVR) To Go Ex-Dividend on March 14th

 Invesco Senior Income Trust (NYSE:VVR – Get Free Report) announced a monthly dividend on Friday, March 1st, Wall Street Journal reports.
-Stockholders of record on Friday, March 15th will be paid a dividend of 0.043 per share by the investment management company on Thursday, March 28th.
-This represents a $0.52 dividend on an annualized basis and a dividend yield of 12.32%.
+Investors of record on Friday, March 15th will be given a dividend of 0.043 per share by the investment management company on Thursday, March 28th.
+This represents a $0.52 dividend on an annualized basis and a yield of 12.32%.
 The ex-dividend date of this dividend is Thursday, March 14th.

-Invesco Senior Income Trust has raised its dividend payment by an average of 21.0% per year over the last three years and has increased its dividend annually for the last 2 consecutive years.
+Invesco Senior Income Trust has raised its dividend by an average of 21.0% per year over the last three years and has increased its dividend every year for the last 2 years.

 About Invesco Senior Income Trust